splerry/mapNavigation/README.md

 # mapNavigation
 Project demonstrating mastery of advanced search algorithms (greedy best-first-search and A Star) by mapping paths between state capitols.
 This project was developed using a specific given set of distances between state capitols, not the actual distances.
 Please check the supplied .csv files for the distances used.
+Made as an assignment for Intro to Artificial Intelligence @ Illinois Institute of Technology

 To run:
 1) requires both supplied .csv files to be in the same directory as mapNavigation.py